 When it comes to introducing the couple, you'll need to keep etiquette in mind to avoid a faux pas.

 When introducing a new couple at a wedding reception, it is imperative that the DJ or emcee understands their titles and how they wish to be introduced.
 If one spouse or the other has a formal title, such as a doctoral degree, military rank, judge's position or ministry position, it is important to use it in the introduction.
+Additionally the higher ranked individual precedes the other.
 Examples include:

 - Lieutenant Colonel and Mrs. Thomas Thompson

 Many women choose to retain their former last name or hyphenate their new last names instead of taking their husband's name.
 Introduce the wife using her proper last name, such as Ms. Lila Lawson-Lewis and Mr. Leighton Lewis.
 Traditionally, the husband is introduced first; however, in these cases many people choose to "embrace" the wife's name by placing the husband's name in second place in an attempt to mirror the traditional intro which would be Mr. and Mrs. Leighton and Lila Lewis (see how Lila is "embraced" by his name and surname).
 Versions of both takes would be: